 Skip to content

-Practical AI Governance & Risk Architecture for fintech and financial institutions.
+AI Governance Risk & Compliance Architecture for fintech and financial institutions.

 I help risk, compliance and product leaders turn AI from a regulatory exposure into a controlled, auditable capability – grounded in EU AI Act requirements, NIST AI RMF and real-world model and operational risk practice.

-Model risk & operational risk EU AI Act & global AI regulation Agentic AI controls & authority policies
+Model Risk & Operational risk EU AI Act & global AI regulation Agentic AI controls & authority policies Compliance Mapping & Governance

 Based in Europe · Working with fintech and financial services teams globally